deepsquare-io/grid/docs/workflow/07-cli/03-init.md

 ## Using as a TUI

-1. Start the TUI by running `deepsquaretui`:
+1. Start the TUI by running `dps`:

    ![image-20231016202849709](./03-init.assets/image-20231016202849709.png)